Updated: 2025/Nov/16

 - equivalent to 0

-applications requiring greater precision.
-The source format
+useful to other applications requiring greater precision.

-does not specify any maximum precision.
-Any of these forms may
+The source format does not specify any maximum precision.

-be followed by the letter w if the given time is local or "wall
+Any of these forms may be followed by the letter `w' if the

-adjustment for daylight saving, or u (or g or z) if the given
+saving, or `u' (or `g' or `z') if the given time is

-(wall clock) time is assumed.
+clock) time is assumed.
 These forms ignore leap seconds;

-for example, if a leap second occurs at 00:59:60 local time,
+for example, if a leap second occurs at 00:59:60 local

-stands for 3601 seconds after local midnight instead of the
+time, `1:00' stands for 3601 seconds after local midnight

-the instants when a clock/calendar set to the type of time
+rule line describes the instants when a clock/calendar set

-specified in the AT field would show the specified date and
+to the type of time specified in the AT field would show

-time of day.
+the specified date and time of day.

 SAVE Gives the amount of time to be added to local standard time

-when the rule is in effect, and whether the resulting time is
+when the rule is in effect, and whether the resulting time

-are allowed; in Ireland, for example, daylight saving time is
+Negative offsets are allowed; in Ireland, for example,

-observed in winter and has a negative offset relative to Irish
+daylight saving time is observed in winter and has a

-for example, zic does not distinguish a 10:30 standard time
+does not distinguish a 10:30 standard time plus an 0:30

-plus an 0:30 SAVE from a 10:00 standard time plus a 1:00 SAVE.
+SAVE from a 10:00 standard time plus a 1:00 SAVE.

-LETTER/S Gives the "variable part" (for example, the "S" or "D" in "EST"
+LETTER/S Gives the "variable part" (for example, the `S' or `D' in

-A zone line has the form
+A zone line has the form:

 Zone NAME STDOFF RULES/SAVE FORMAT [UNTIL]